 "He said he can knock me out and I'd love him to give it a go," added Haye.

 The Londoner battled for the full 12 rounds before losing by a unanimous decision after the judges scored the fight 117-109, 118-108 and 116-110 in favour of the 35-year-old Ukrainian.

 “Similar to Haye's meeting with Audley Harrison (I hesitate to call it a fight), millions will feel let down”

-Haye praised Klitschko, stating he was a "brilliant fighter", but said the reason for his own poor performance was
+Haye praised Klitschko, stating he was a "brilliant fighter", but said the reason for his own poor performance was a broken toe.

 He also said that other factors had affected him at Hamburg's Imtech Arena.